 While autism presents itself differently in every individual, some people display only some signs of this mysterious disorder.
-If you or your child have some of the symptoms of autism or experience difficulties in only two the three core areas, you may have atypical autism or, as it's officially called, Pervasive Developmental Disorder - Not Otherwise Specified (PDD-NOS).
-People with atypical autism still require help in their areas of challenge, but they may also excel in areas that can be difficult for individuals with classic autism.
+If you or your child have only some of the mild symptoms of autism, you may have atypical autism, which used to be known as Pervasive Developmental Disorder - Not Otherwise Specified (PDD-NOS).
+Atypical autism and PDD-NOS are no longer official diagnoses; however, depending on the number and severity of characteristics, an individual with atypical autism may still be classified as being on the autism spectrum.

 Sub-Threshold or Atypical Symptoms

-If you or your child has atypical autism, you may struggle with some but not all of these symptoms:
+If you or your child has what was once considered atypical autism, you may struggle with some but not all of these symptoms:

 - Difficulty using and understanding non-verbal communication behaviors like gestures, nodding, eye contact, facial expressions, and posture

 - Lack of pretend play or symbolic play

 - Repetition of speech or lack of meaningful language